India’s decision to liberalise vaccine sales likely to push up prices – and block access to millions

 For instance, Pfizer’s vaccine was priced at $19.50 per dose (Rs 1,431), Moderna’s vaccine was priced at $32-$37 per dose (Rs 2,348-Rs 2,715), Sinovac’s vaccine was priced at $14 per dose (Rs1,027 ) and Johnson & Johnson’s vaccine was priced at $ 10 per dose (Rs 734).

-Compared to these prices, the subsidised price of Covishield in India is low, Poonawalla was staking a claim to have the freedom to fix the Indian price of Covishield at a much higher level than Rs 150 plus tax per dose.
+Compared to these prices, the subsidised price of Covishield in India is low and Poonawalla was staking a claim to have the freedom to fix the Indian price of Covishield at a much higher level than Rs 150 plus tax per dose.
 In an interview with ANI, he stated the expected price: “In the private market, for those who want to purchase the vaccine, the price would be ₹1,000” per dose.

 Bharat Biotech’s Covaxin was developed by the National Institute of Virology, Pune, which is a laboratory of the Indian Council of Medical Research.
 Production was entrusted to Bharat Biotech.
 The company had agreed to supply the first 16.5 lakh doses to the Union government free of cost.
 For the remaining 38.5 lakh doses, it is charging Rs 206 plus tax per dose.